pableess/Bleess.Extensions.Logging.File/README.md

 # Bleess.Extensions.Logging.File
 Simple rolling file logger for Microsoft.Extensions.Logging with no 3rd party dependencies

-Very similar implementation to other standard MS logging providers such as Console Logger.
+Very similar implementation to other standard MS logging providers such as Console Logger in dotnet 5.

 ## Features include
 - Text or Json output